Morning High Five for the kids and myself

 I remembered reading on Life As Mom about the idea of a Morning High Five for her kids.
 Picking the five most important chores, she made for them a colourful chart, like this:

-I decided to be creative and/or mysterious, so I mysteriously traced around the girls’ hands on coloured paper before school this morning, and whipped up my own version of the chart while they were away:
+I decided to be creative and/or mysterious, so I traced around the kids’ hands on coloured paper before school this morning, and quickly whipped up my own version of the chart while they were away:

-This is a list for the girls, but there are kind of two lists in it for me.
+This is a list for my kids, but there are kind of two lists in it for me.

 The School Night Preparedness List

-This is the most important, because nothing, nothing ruins the feng shui of a morning like the echoing cries of “Mum, I don’t have any clean knickers!” and frantic washing of yesterday’s lunchbox in order to fill it with today’s lunch.
-Horrible, stressful way to start the day, rummaging through the un-folded washing to find a uniform top and the right kind of undies and socks.
+This is the most important, because nothing, nothing ruins the vibe of a morning like the echoing cries of “Mum, I don’t have any clean undies!” and frantic washing of yesterday’s lunchbox in order to fill it with today’s lunch.
+It’s a stressful way to start the day, rummaging through the mountain of clean washing to find a uniform top and the right kind of undies and socks.

 What’s on your Next Day Preparedness List?